McKael/madonctl/README.md

 madonctl uses Go modules (dependencies have been vendored for convenience).

-You can install `madonctl` with the usual Go command:
+You can install the latest `madonctl` release with the usual Go command:

+    go install github.com/McKael/madonctl/v3@latest

+Or if you want the current master branch:

-    go install github.com/McKael/madonctl
+    go install github.com/McKael/madonctl/v3@master

 Alternatively: